james-chapmanhhlg/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Complex code may demonstrate intricate problem-solving skills but often leads to more bugs, maintenance nightmares, and difficulty for others to understand.
 Always remember that code is read far more than it is written, hence invest in making it readable and maintainable.
 Continuously refactor and aim to write clean code that expresses its intent clearly."

 "In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
 Focus on writing correct, working code first, then optimize if and where necessary, guided by data and profiling results, rather than speculative assumptions about performance bottlenecks."

+# 2024-03-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.